ProseMirror/website/markdown/guide/view.md

-of sync with the selection in the state, to avoid disrupting the various pieces of ‘hidden’ state that browsers keep along with the selection (such as that feature where when you arrow down or up past a short line, you horizontal position goes back to where it was when you enter the next long line).
+of sync with the selection in the state, to avoid disrupting the various pieces of ‘hidden’ state that browsers keep along with the selection (such as that feature where when you arrow down or up past a short line, your horizontal position goes back to where it was when you enter the next long line).

 ## Props